RezWaki/Sharp_Client/README.txt

-# Sharp_Client
-This is client library for Half-Life / Adrenaline Gamer mod Feel free to use it under AG because it contains all basic AG features
+SharpClient is client library for Half-Life / Adrenaline Gamer mod Feel free to use it under AG because it contains all basic AG features

 To install it just extract all from archive into "valve" / "ag" folder,